bivol/cryptarsi/README.md

 2. Improved obfuscation of the index;

-3. Imrpoved and faster encryption (electron native CryptoJS);
+3. Improved and faster encryption (electron native CryptoJS);

 4. Incremental import and deletion;

 5. Recover the tags system from V1;

-6. Option to query the databases from a http server instead from indexedDB.
+6. Option to query the databases from a http server instead from indexedDB;

+7. Index PDF files.